-This absurd little story satirizes a religious phenomenon: the inactivity among so many who see value in a life of faith but not enough to develop and strengthen it.
+This absurd little story satirizes a religious phenomenon: the inactivity among so many who see value in a life of faith, but don’t put forth enough to develop and strengthen it.

 Keeping physically fit has its rewards: energy, reduced vulnerability to sickness and accident, better maneuverability, enhanced relationships, raised spirits, and sound sleep.
 Better health improves almost everything else.

 Similarly, successful godly living is enhanced by wholesome spiritual activity.
 It establishes a relationship with God and assures we are part of eternity.
 It increases our appetite for what is good and gives eternal purpose to our existence.
-It makes and keeps us ready.
+It makes and keeps us ready for spiritual attack from the Enemy.
 All effort put into spiritual fitness is enhancing; nothing is wasted.
 Let the wise get started and stay active!

 1. The symbol of the heart refers to (choose one)